Editorial Standards

 - Confirm governance, adoption date in minutes, officer signature.

-- Prepare Form 966, complete line 10 with the applicable Code section, for example section 331 for a shareholder‑level liquidation or section 332 for a qualifying subsidiary liquidation.
+- Prepare Form 966, complete line 10 with the applicable federal Internal Revenue Code section (not the state corporate-law section governing your dissolution), for example section 331 for a shareholder‑level liquidation or section 332 for a qualifying subsidiary liquidation.

 - Attach a certified copy of the plan and any amendments, keep originals with your records.